matthias484/WebEngineering_BaseTemplate/README.md

 *Present your reports here.*

+### Findings
+When testing the current color contrast between text and background, several low-contrast cases were identified, particularly with navigation links and the search field label.
+These low-contrast issues affect readability and accessibility for users with visual impairments.

+### Fixes
+To meet color contrast requirements, the following adjustments were made:
+1. **Navigation**: The background color was set to a bold dark blue (#1e40af), with white text (#ffffff) in the navigation links to ensure high contrast.
+2. **Search Field**: A more visible label with higher contrast (#ffffff on #1e40af) was added to the search field to improve accessibility.

 **(0.5) Semantic HTML**

 Report on what happens when you try to navigate the page using a screen reader.
 Fix those navigation issues.